bwestrich/tdd-spock/README.md

  (see `mcwest.ConsiderCommentsOnGivenWhenThenSpec`)

 ##Use closures to troubleshoot issues with double method matchers
 * If methods on your mocks or stubs are not getting matched, use closures to find out why.
-* For examples using methods with single or multiple arguments, see `mcwest.learnspock.UseClosureToDebugDoubleMatchers*`.
+For examples using methods with single or multiple arguments, see `mcwest.learnspock.UseClosureToDebugDoubleMatchers*`.

 ##Spy cautiously
-* Spock supports use of test spies to mock selected methods of the class under test (see `mcwest.learnspock.SpySpec`).
+* Spock supports the use of test spies.
-* Though sometimes needed, spies are often a code smell: perhaps a sign of white box testing or an indication that an object has too many responsibilities.
+* Spies allow some methods on the CUT to be mocked while others use their unmocked implementation (see `mcwest.learnspock.SpySpec`).
+* Spies are usually only needed when testing legacy code or poorly designed code.

 ##Write tests for Spring web apps that work both standalone and in-container
 Write controller tests out of container and then (by inheriting them) also run them in container.